-Over the past several years the BEH Research Group has developed research projects that utilize urban informatics approaches to studying built environments and population health, including projects to:
+Over the past several years the we have developed research projects that utilize Urban Health Informatics approaches to studying built environments and population health, including projects to:

 - study urban forestry and childhood asthma using LIDAR remote sensing data captured at a resolution of six inches for the entire city of New York,